sr-smita-sinha/maven-JPA-.h2-project/README.md

 > H2 queries are also similar to mysql, but very few changes in datatype such as float to real.

-`Note: This is a h2 database implementation of the project i've already developed`
+`Note: This is a h2 database implementation of the project i've developed`